Real Polynomial Root-finding by Means of Matrix and Polynomial Iterations: Real Root-finders with Modified Matrix Sign Iterations. Variations and Extensions

 and

 for $h=0,1,\dots$.
-In this case, right from the start both iterations send the nonreal roots toward the two points $\pm \sqrt{-1}$ with quadratic and cubic convergence rates, respectively.
+Right from the start both iterations send the nonreal roots toward the two points $\pm \sqrt{-1}$ with quadratic and cubic convergence rates, respectively.
 (In order to prove this, extend the proof of \cite[Proposition 4.1]{BP96}.)
 Both iteration processes keep the real roots real and use $O(n\log (n))$ flops per iteration.

 What if the nonreal roots do not lie in these discs?
 We can apply the following combination of iterations (\ref{eqmsn})--(\ref{eqpd5}) and Corollary \ref{cownmb} of Section \ref{srrd}.